In this article:

-Some common errors include incorrect square footage and lot size measurements; mis-listing the number of bedrooms and bathrooms; and, omitting features such as fireplaces and patios and assigned parking spaces.
+Some common errors include incorrect square footage and lot size measurements; mis-stating the number of bedrooms and bathrooms, and omitting features such as fireplaces, patios and assigned parking spaces.

-You have ground for an appeal when your appraiser makes an error.
+You have grounds for an appeal when your appraiser makes an error.
 Be prepared to show evidence of the mistake.

-There are times when you’ll request an update to your appraisal and your request will be turned down.
-That's okay, too.
+There are times when you’ll request an update to your appraisal, and you won’t get it.
 If you’re sure the appraiser made an error, there is a way forward.

-Remember: appraisals are part of the home approval process, the appraisal belongs to the lender, and the lender is not allowed to commission a second appraisal just because the first one was "bad".
+Remember: appraisals are part of the home approval process, the appraisal belongs to the lender, and the lender is not allowed to commission a second appraisal just because the first one was low.

 As the mortgage borrower, though, you still have control.

-When your appraiser won’t fix your appraisal and your lender can't help out, consider taking your business to another mortgage lender and re-applying for a loan.
+When your appraiser won’t fix your appraisal and your lender won’t help you out, consider taking your business to another mortgage lender and re-applying for a loan.